khalidx/resource-x/README.md

 ## Support

 Open a GitHub issue to ask a question, report a bug, raise a concern, or request a new feature.

+Also, your question may already be answered on the following [Hacker News thread](https://news.ycombinator.com/item?id=20322759).